Spatial Interpolation with climaemet

 For this analysis, we need a destination object with the locations to be predicted.
 A common technique is to create a spatial grid (a “raster”) covering the targeted locations.

-On this example, we would use sf to create a regular grid that would be converted into a raster.
+On this example, we would use terra to create a regular grid that we would use for interpolation.

 An important thing to consider in any spatial analysis or visualization is the coordinate reference system (CRS).
 We won’t cover this in detail on this article, but we should mention a few key considerations: